mjturi/AIClubWorkshopsSpring21/workshop3/ObjectDetection.md

 ```

 Here we declare lists where we'll store information:
-- boxes: Here we will store all the bounding boxes coordinates for each person
+- boxes: Here we will store the bounding boxes coordinates for each person
 - confidences: This will give us the confidence level of the model when it makes a prediction
 - classIDs: This will tell us the class type of each object detected.
 We'll only be using the people class types